Meredith Dost, PhD

 PhD dissertation at Harvard University: "Bureaucratic (In)competence in a Federalist System: How Administrative Burden Impacts Participation in U.S. Elections."
 I examine how policy administration of means-tested government programs shapes citizens' political lives, focusing on Medicaid.

 “Administrative Burden's Mass Political Effects: How the Administration of Medicaid and Elections Shapes Mass Voter Turnout.”
-Revise and resubmit, Perspectives on Politics.
-Link to draft.
+Accepted at Perspectives on Politics.

 Robin Ghertner, Suzanne Macartney, and Meredith Dost.
 “The Fiscal Impact of Refugees and Aslyees at the Federal, State, and Local Levels from 2005-2019” (Feb 2024).
 HHS/ASPE.
 Link to report and research brief.
 Link to HHS press release.